 Email sent to Zendesk Support can be suspended or rejected.
-Suspended email is not necessarily spam.
-This article explains the other reasons tickets can be suspended and what to do about them.
+Suspended emails are oten, but not always, spam.
+This article explains what suspended tickets are and your options for managing them.

 For information, see the support tip What does "Detected as spam" mean?